WhatLibrarian/Presentations/PITCHME.md

 ---
 ## Concept: Scaffolding
-♥ A structure around the outside of a building.
-Infinite points of entry. ♥ Not a series of discrete steps that assumes everyone starts and ends up at the same place.
+♥ A structure around the outside.
+Infinite points of entry. ♥

+Not a series of discrete steps that assumes everyone starts and ends up at the same place.
-Any discussion of pedagogy needs to include a critical examination of our tools, what they afford, who they exclude… Most higher ed teaching practices are unexamined, because teachers are rarely given space to think…
+Any discussion of pedagogy needs to include a critical examination of our tools, what they afford, who they exclude…

+Most higher ed teaching practices are unexamined, because teachers are rarely given space to think…
 1. Start by trusting students
 2. Realize fairness is not an excuse for lack of empathy.